JadsonSL/Gesior-AAC/README.md

 ### How to install

-* Clone the Gesior-AAc From Github.
+* Clone the Gesior-ACC From Github.
 * change the permission for write in /cache.

 ```bash